Flooded New England communities shift to recovery, shoveling out tons of mud and debris

-The water drained off in the capital city of Montpelier, where streets were flooded Tuesday by the swollen Winooski River, and lingering concerns about a dam just upstream eased as water levels there appeared to stabilize.
+The water drained off in the capital city of Montpelier, where the swollen Winooski River flooded streets and basements, destroying merchandise and furniture across the picturesque downtown.

-“It looks like it won’t breach.
-That is good.
-That is one less thing we have to have on our front burner," Montpelier Town Manager Bill Fraser said.
+Other communities were starting to clean up, too.
+But with people still being rescued and more rain on the way, the crisis is far from over, according to state Public Safety Commissioner Jennifer Morrison.

+“Vermonters, keep your guard up, and do not take chances,” she said.

+Morrison said urban search and swift water rescue teams came to the aid of least 32 people and numerous animals Tuesday night in northern Vermont's Lamoille County, bringing the total to more than 200 rescues since Sunday, and more than 100 evacuations.

-Fraser said the city of 8,000 has shifted into recovery mode, with public works employees removing mud and debris downtown and building inspections to come as businesses begin cleaning up their properties.
-Brown water from the Winooski reached the tops of parking meters downtown, inundating basements and ruining the contents of lower floors.
+Bill Fraser, town manager in Montpelier, said the city of 8,000 has shifted into recovery mode, with public works employees removing mud and debris downtown and building inspections to come as businesses begin cleaning up their properties.
 Similar scenes played out in neighboring Barre and in Bridgewater, where the Ottauquechee River spilled its banks.

-Gov. Phil Scott planned to tour areas impacted by the flooding with Deanne Criswell, administrator of the Federal Emergency Management Agency, on Wednesday, a day after President Joe Biden declared an emergency for Vermont and authorized federal disaster relief assistance.
+Gov. Phil Scott was touring areas impacted by the flooding with Deanne Criswell, administrator of the Federal Emergency Management Agency, on Wednesday, a day after President Joe Biden declared an emergency for Vermont and authorized federal disaster relief assistance.
+Teams began aerial and on-the-ground damage assessments.

-The slow-moving storm dumped between 7 and 9 inches (18 centimeters and 23 centimeters) of rain on parts of New England, New York and Connecticut.
-New York's Hudson River Valley was hit hard, and towns in southwest New Hampshire and western Massachusetts also had heavy flooding and road washouts.

-Much of that water was flowing through Connecticut, carrying debris including entire trees on its way south to Long Island Sound.
-Major waterways including Connecticut River overflowed their banks, and were expected to crest Wednesday at up to 6 feet (2 meters) above flood stage, closing roads and riverside parks in multiple cities.
+“Our thoughts are with everyone across Vermont right now as they are experiencing the impacts of this truly historic and catastrophic flooding event,” Criswell said.

+It was too early to estimate the total cost of the flooding damage, but it's likely to be substantial.
+According to to the National Oceanic and Atmospheric Administration, even before these floods, this year has seen 12 confirmed weather/climate disaster events with losses exceeding $1 billion in the United States.

 Gov. Scott said floodwaters surpassed levels seen during Tropical Storm Irene.
 Irene killed six people in Vermont in August 2011, washing homes off their foundations and damaging or destroying more than 200 bridges and 500 miles (805 kilometers) of highway.